 Unlike the organ hippocampus in the human brain, there is a mythical sea creature from Phoenician and Greek mythology known as the Hippocampus.
 He has the lower body of a fish and the upper body of a horse, and he is said t0 have drawn the chariot of the god Poseidon.

 According to the mythology of Cantabria located in the north of Spain, there exists a mythical sea creature known as the Fish-man of Lierganes.
 It has been noted that the Fish-Man looks like an amphibious, human being who has come to resemble a man who has been lost at sea for quite some time.

-The Abaia is a huge, magical eel from Malanesian mythology who lives in the bottom of the freshwater lakes of Fiji, Solomon, and Vonuatu islands.
+The Abaia is a huge, magical eel from Melanesian mythology that lives in the bottom of the freshwater lakes of Fiji, Solomon, and Vanuatu islands.
 This mythical sea creature is said to be very protective of the creatures living in the lake and if anyone tries to fish from the lake where the Abaia lives, they will encounter a tremendous wave resulting from the protective thrashing of the Abaia’s tail.

 Mythical sea creatures have existed since the beginning of time.
 Before the invention of sonar, radar, and satellites to explain the deep secrets of the sea, ancient civilizations from all over the world believed in the power of these mythical sea creatures.
 This need for answers to the great mystery of the sea is an integral part of human history.